piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 ![Transcoding first stores in original storage, then in transcoded storage](/assets/diagrams/2024-06-15-System-Design-in-Azure-for-Clients-Video-Streaming-Service/3.png)\
 **Figure: Transcoding first stores in original storage, then in transcoded storage**

+#### What about upload scalability?
 We aren't likely to have a heavy load here because the expected upload frequency is once a week, so we don't need to worry as much about designing for scalability.
-However, this is an important point to call out to the client in case they might have different expectations in the future.
+However, this is an important point to call out to the client in case they have different expectations in the future.
 For example, a service on the scale of YouTube would have far more things to manage in their upload server because they need to deal with a massive volume of uploads.
 For that scale, you might use message queues to loosely couple different servers and modularise and parallelise different upload tasks.

 ### 3.3 CDN